juholeht/decentralized-marketplace/README.md

 A shopper logs into the app.
 The web app does not recognize their address so they are shown the generic shopper application.
 From the main page they can browse all of the storefronts that have been created in the marketplace.
 Clicking on a storefront will take them to a product page.
 They can see a list of products offered by the store, including their price and quantity.
 Shoppers can purchase a product, which will debit their account and send it to the store.
 The quantity of the item in the store’s inventory will be reduced by the appropriate amount.

-# How to set up project:
+## How to set up project:

-1.)
-First install dependencies by executing: cd marketplace/client && npm install 2.)
-Start ganache-cli by executing: ganache-cli -l 350000000 3.)
-(Optional) Make sure that project compiles by executing: truffle compile 4.)
-(Optional) Make sure that project tests are executed successfully: truffle test 5.)
-Migrate contract to development environment by executing: truffle migrate 6.)
-Start local server that serves UI by executing: npm run start 7.)
-UI is now available in http://localhost:3000 (remember to use Metamask or other dapp browser)
+1. First install dependencies by executing: cd marketplace/client && npm install
+1. Start ganache-cli by executing: ganache-cli -l 350000000
+1. (Optional) Make sure that project compiles by executing: truffle compile
+1. (Optional) Make sure that project tests are executed successfully: truffle test
+1. Migrate contract to development environment by executing: truffle migrate
+1. Start local server that serves UI by executing: npm run start
+1. UI is now available in http://localhost:3000 (remember to use Metamask or other dapp browser)

 Project uses local IPFS node to store product images.
 Don't worry, you can use project also without IPFS node.
 In this case product image upload feature will be disabled from UI.

-# How to set up IPFS node:
+## How to set up IPFS node:
-1.)
-Install IPFS, e.g. https://github.com/ipfs/go-ipfs#install
+1. Install IPFS, e.g. https://github.com/ipfs/go-ipfs#install
-2.)
-Next you should initialize it, cmd: ipfs init
+1. Next you should initialize it, cmd: ipfs init
-3.)
-Project assumes that node configuration is default, cmd to check: ipfs config Addresses.API Response should something like: /ip4/127.0.0.1/tcp/5001 4.)
-Enable CORS by executing cmds: ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]' ipfs config --json Gateway.HTTPHeaders.Access-Control-Allow-Origin '["*"]' 5.)
-Finally you ready to start IPFS daemon, cmd: ipfs daemon
+1. Project assumes that node configuration is default, cmd to check: ipfs config Addresses.API (Response should something like: /ip4/127.0.0.1/tcp/5001)
+1. Enable CORS by executing cmds: ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]' ipfs config --json Gateway.HTTPHeaders.Access-Control-Allow-Origin '["*"]'

+1. Finally you ready to start IPFS daemon, cmd: ipfs daemon